kondukto-io/kdt/README.md

 `--threshold-low`

+`--threshold-risk` to fail tests if the scan causes a higher risk score than the last scan's risk score.
+Useful for keeping a project's security level under control.
+If used with every scan in DevOps pipelines, you will make sure that the project will never get more vulnerable.

+*Risk threshold considers only the last two scans with the same tool.
+If the project does not have a scan with the tool, KDT will fail since it will not be able to compare risk scores.*

 *Threshold flags don't work with `--async` flag since KDT will exit when scan gets started, and won't be able to check scan results*

 Example Usage:

-`kdt scan -p SampleProject -t SampleTool --threshold-crit 3 --threshold-high 10`
+`kdt scan -p SampleProject -t SampleTool --threshold-crit 3 --threshold-high 10 --threshold-risk`

 ## Contributing to KDT